 Understanding additionalProperties

-At Speakeasy, we diverge from this default by setting additionalProperties to false unless explicitly defined otherwise.
-This approach encourages the definition of fully-typed objects, promoting clear and comprehensive documentation of the object structure.
-We believe this method aligns with the common developer expectation for creating APIs with precise and predictable data models.
+At Speakeasy, we diverge from the standard approach by setting additionalProperties to false unless explicitly defined otherwise.
+This approach encourages defining fully-typed objects, promoting clear and comprehensive documentation of their structure.
+This method aligns with the common developer expectation of creating APIs with precise and predictable data models.

 Using additionalProperties: true

-Enabling additionalProperties to true can be advantageous for schemas requiring flexibility to incorporate unknown fields dynamically.
-This setting is ideal for scenarios where the data model might extend beyond the initially defined properties, accommodating future growth without necessitating schema revisions.
+Setting additionalProperties to true is beneficial for schemas that need flexibility to dynamically accommodate unknown fields.
+This setting is ideal for scenarios where the data model may extend beyond the initially defined properties, allowing for future growth without requiring schema revisions.

 Imagine a scenario where an API endpoint accepts user-generated content with a set of core properties but also needs to be open to future extensions.
 By setting additionalProperties to true, the API can accept and store these extensions without needing schema updates for each new property.